Characterizing the range of the complex Monge-Amp\`ere operator: The class of

 $2^\circ.$ Next, we prove that

 By Corollary \ref{cor 2.14} with $t_1=t_2=\frac{1}{2}$ and Proposition \ref{prop 3.1}, we obtain

 Therefore, we can complete the proof of the theorem if we can show that

 Indeed, analogous to $1^\circ$, we can find smooth functions $\psi_j$ and $\varphi_j$ that decrease to $\psi$ and $\varphi$, respectively.
-Applying Proposition \ref{prop 2.1} and Lemma \ref{lem 3.3}, makes it straightforward to obtain the desired conclusion.
-Therefore, the proof is complete. \end{proof}
+Applying the multilinearity of the non-pluripolar product and Lemma \ref{lem 3.3}, makes it straightforward to obtain the desired conclusion. \end{proof}